SteffenBauer/sgtpuzzles-extended/README.md

 ## Extensions:

-* Solo: Additional keyboard controls to support game solving and
+* Solo: Additional keyboard controls to support game solving like used in some other sudoku apps
     * Pressing '+' automatically sets all possible game clues
     * Pressing '-' removes all impossible game clues
     * Pressing a number while no grid cell is selected highlights all grid cells with that number.
 Left/Right click on a clue in this highlight mode sets the number / removes the clue.